teamforus/research/poc3-Contract-migration/README.md

 ### v1.0

 ## Background / Context
-As a developer I want to use to a framework to manage the migration of the smartcontacts to the blockchain so that I can focus on developing great application.
+As a developer, I want to use to a framework to manage the migration of the smartcontacts to the blockchain so that I can focus on developing great application.

 # Truffle
 Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
 With Truffle, you get: